damomarco/JHSJapaneseRevision/README.md

   - **Kanji Connect:** A matching game to connect Japanese words written in Kanji with their Hiragana readings.
   - **Listening Game:** An audio-based quiz where students listen to Japanese pronunciation and select the correct English translation, powered by Google's Gemini API.
   - **Sentence Scramble:** A game where students unscramble Japanese words to form a correct sentence based on an English prompt.
+  - **Fill-in-the-Blanks:** A grammar-focused game where students choose the correct particle to complete a sentence.
 - **Responsive Design:** The user interface is fully responsive and works seamlessly on devices of all sizes, from mobile phones to desktops.
 - **Light & Dark Mode:** A theme toggle allows users to switch between a light and dark visual theme for comfortable viewing in any lighting condition.